Black Walnut Tree Toxicity - What Plants Are Immune?

 Black walnut tree toxicity

 Black walnut trees load their roots, buds, and nut hulls with the juglone toxin (leaves and stems have smaller amounts of juglone).
 The toxin seeps into the soil and susceptible companion plants will turn yellow, wilt, and sometimes die.
-The University of Missouri Extension notes that a characteristic symptom is the browning of inner stem tissue.

 But wait, you say, I don’t have a black walnut tree.
 Actually, most walnut trees are grown on black walnut rootstock these days, therefore the root system is likely to be rich in juglone.
 The soil under the canopy of the tree will have the highest concentration of juglone due to the combined effects of the roots, along with fallen leaves, hulls, and shells that are lying on the ground.
-Picking up this litter is good “orchard sanitation” for many Integrated Pest Management reasons, including decreasing the amount of juglone.
+Picking up this litter is good “orchard sanitation” or many Integrated Pest Management reasons, including decreasing the amount of juglone.